An essential guide with best practices

 Incorporate any term descriptions (including URLs) in your SaaS contract to avoid the risk of reduced services or security standards.

 Don’t sign the SaaS contract based on definitions that are referred to as a URL, since that information on a webpage can be edited at any time.
-One simple (but effective) SaaS contract practice to freeze the descriptions is to print the URL at the time you sign your, attach it to the SaaS contract as an addendum, and make sure the account rep signs off on it.
+One simple (but effective) SaaS contract practice to freeze the descriptions is to print the URL at the time of signing, attach it to the SaaS contract as an addendum, and make sure the account rep signs off on it.

 Examples